-Lights, camera, action...I'm so happy to announce my brand new 2-Day Heal Your Gut Maintenance program is now live.
+Lights, camera, action...I'm so happy to announce my brand new 2-Day Love Your Gut Maintenance program is now live.

 If you're thinking about joining, I want to give you some information to help you decide whether it's right for you.
 I've designed this program specifically for you.
 I want to make it as uncomplicated and achievable as possible.

 You'll enjoy simple yet delicious recipes, get help every step of the way and have access to a team of experts as well as information, videos and daily emails to educate and motivate you.

 If you've been suffering with low energy, fatigue, gut issues, weight issues, auto-immune problems, or any condition aggravated by a poorly functioning digestive system this program will really help you to get back on track.

 Or if you've already completed our four-week Heal Your Gut eCourse and want to maintain good gut health long term and looking to continue gut maintenance two days a week, this is the perfect way to do it.

 Think of it as 5/2 fasting with a gut healing twist!